-There are some control options that can be displayed when a list of scripts is built as follows:
+There are some control options that can be displayed in the UDM User Interface when a list of scripts is built as follows:

 Record Keystrokes

 Starts the keystroke recording process.
 This option is only available if keystrokes are not currently being recorded.